-- In order for the side airbags to provide their maximum protection, the prescribed sitting position must always be maintained with seat belts fastened while travelling. - For safety reasons, the curtain airbag must be disabled in those vehicles fitted with a screen dividing the interior of the vehicle.
-See a Technical Service to make this adjustment. - There must be no other persons, animals or objects between the occupants of the outer seats and the deployment space of the curtain airbags so that the curtain airbag can deploy without restriction and provide the greatest possible protection.
-Therefore, sun blinds which have not been expressly approved for use in your vehicle may not be attached to the side windows ⇒ page 226, Accessories, replacement of parts and modifications.
+- In order for the side airbags to provide their maximum protection, the prescribed sitting position must always be maintained with seat belts fastened while travelling. - For safety reasons, the curtain airbag must be disconnected in those vehicles fitted with a passenger compartment separation screen.
+See an Authorised Service Centre to make this adjustment.

-- The built-in coat hooks should be used only for lightweight clothing.
+- There must be no other persons, animals or objects between the occupants of the outer seats and the deployment space of the curtain airbags so that the curtain airbag can deploy without restriction and provide the greatest possible protection.
+Therefore, sun blinds which have not been expressly approved for use in your vehicle may not be attached to the side windows ⇒ page 214, "Accessories, parts replacement and modifications". - The built-in coat hooks should be used only for lightweight clothing.
 Do not leave any heavy or sharp-edged objects in the pockets.
 Please, do not hang the clothes on coat hangers. - The airbags provide protection for just one accident; replace them once they have deployed. - Any work on the curtain airbag system or removal and installation of the airbag components for other repairs (such as removal of the roof lining) should only be performed by a specialised workshop.
 Otherwise, faults may occur during the airbag system operation. - Do not attempt to modify components of the airbag system in any way. - The side and head airbags are managed through sensors located in the interior of the front doors.
-To ensure the correct operation of the side and head airbags neither the doors nor the door panels should be modified in any way (e.g. fitting loudspeakers).
+To ensure the correct functioning of the side and head airbags neither the doors nor the door panels should be modified in any way (e.g. fitting loudspeakers).
 If the front door is damaged, the airbag system may not work correctly.
-All work carried out on the front door must be done in a specialised workshop.
+All work carried out on the front door must be made in a specialised workshop.

-Deactivating airbags
+Deactivating airbags\

-Front passenger front airbag deactivation
+Front passenger airbag deactivation

-If you fit a rear-facing child seat to the front passenger seat, the front passenger front airbag must be de-activated.
+If you fit a rear-facing child seat to the front passenger seat, the front passenger airbag must be de-activated.